 A Common Mistake

 is that you can continue to add UV's in series and receive higher kill rates.
 This is not the case.
 When adding UV's in a series, you are passing the same flow rate through the same intensity lamp, repeatedly.

 In order to effectively implement a multi body UV unit one must operate the lamps in parallel.
 For example, if I am operating two 40-watt lamps in parallel I effectively have an 80 watt UV.
 If I am operating two 40-watt lamps in series then I effectively have two 40-watt lamps each providing the same intensity which is not cumulative.

 When researching which type of UV to purchase, remember the criteria laid out in this article, read the manufacturer's literature, ask questions, and most of all ask yourself, does this information provided make sense to me?
 If not, consider another UV manufacturer.

 This page often ranks #1 or nearly #1 on Google for the phrases like "Buy Aquarium UV Sterilizer".
 Click here and here now to check this page's current rankings on Google.

 pages attract heavy traffic and produce lots of valuable clicks for

 potential advertiser, click

-to contact us and learn about putting a link to your web
+to contact us and learn about putting your advertisement on a

 advertise your products